 For general enquiries such as opening hours, locating resources on the shelves, copying and scanning and booking study rooms in the library please ask at the Information Desk in Fisher or contact us by phone 9351 2993 or 9351 2994.
-We also have a Chat Now and an Ask Us Now service.
+We also have a Live Chat and Frequently Asked Questions service.

 For research enquiries contact Christine Tennent, Academic Liaison Librarian for the Sydney School of Education & Social Work.